Skip to content

 That is the intended boundary.
 The network is for talking to your provider, not to a hosted mxr service.

-• --dry-run on risky mutation commands
+• --dry-run on risky mutation commands (including mxr send and mxr unsnooze --all)

 • Interactive confirmation for destructive and batch mutation flows unless --yes is set